 Simple blood tests can detect the presence of HBV and help identify the infection as acute or chronic.
 They can also reveal if you’re immune to the disease.
 Here are the key blood tests that the doctor may ask for:

 It is a procedure that includes removing a small tissue sample from your liver through a needle for lab assessment.
 The doctors insert a thin needle through the skin into the liver to remove a small tissue sample.
-This is done to evaluate the liver tissues that blood tests and ultrasound can’t detect.
+A liver biopsy may be performed when non‑invasive tests are inconclusive, to assess the degree of inflammation and fibrosis in the liver.

 Early detection and proper medical treatment will help combat the infection effectively and prevent the transmission of the Hepatitis B virus.
 Timely vaccination can prevent the spread of disease to your loved ones.
 Ensure they receive the proper doses or shots of the vaccine to avoid serious complications from the infection.